V4Fire/Core/src/core/data/README.md

 ```

 The values of patterns are converted to RegExp objects and applied to provider names (including namespaces).
-Config settings is stored within a browser local storage.
+Config settings are stored within a browser local storage.